-In order to hedge against the variability in foreign currency cash flows, the company has entered into Cross Currency Swap (Principle Only Swap) arrangement with the bank where in, the Company pays fixed USD and receives Fixed INR principal and interest cash flows.
-The Company has designated such derivative at Fair Value through Profit and Loss Account and the gains or loss arising on the fair valuation of the said derivative is recognized in the profit and loss account.
+In order to hedge against the variability in foreign currency cash flows, the company has entered into Cross Currency Swap (Principle Only Swap) arrangement with the bank where in, the Company pays fixed US \$ and receives Fixed 'principal and interest cash flows.
+The Company has designated such derivative at Fair Value through profit or loss and the gains or loss arising on the fair valuation of the said derivative is recognized in the Statement of income.

-The details of outstanding cross currency swap contracts as of March 31, 2015 are as under:
+The details of outstanding cross currency swap contracts as of March 31, 2016 are as under:

-As of March 31, 2015 March 31, 2014 Payable (USD) Receivable (INR) Payable (USD) Receivable (INR) Cross Currency Swap (USD) 4,023 249,999 3,200 198,024
+As of March 3 1, 2016 March 31, 2015 Payable (US \$) Receivable (') Payable (US \$) Receivable (') Cross Currency Swap (US\$) 8,645 547,574 4,023 249,999